doedje/jquery.soap/README.md

 		}
 	});

-_NOTE: the **method** is used as a key.
+_**NOTE**: the **method** is used as a key.
 If no method is specified in the options passed to **$.soap** all options are stored in the globalConfig, there won't be a soapRequest.
 When a method is specified the globalConfig will be used and all options passed to **$.soap** will overrule those in globalConfig, but keep in mind, they won't be overwritten!_

 Dependencies
 ------------